HolmesLab/holmeslab/docs/Projects/PCX/scan-session.md

 Hi _______, how are you doing?

-Great, we have the first structural/task/rest scan coming up for you.
-It should take about 7 minutes (func-epi_task-flanker_BOLD_NORDIC_run-0).
-To remind you of the instructions, you will first see a blank screen for several seconds.
-Please do your absolute best to keep as still as possible at the beginning of the run.
-Then, you will see a white cross appear by itself in the middle of the screen.
-Please keep your eyes on the cross throughout the entire task.
+*Great, we have the first structural/task/rest scan coming up for you.
+It should take about 7 minutes* (func-epi_task-flanker_BOLD_NORDIC_run-0).

-Before you get started, let’s practice pressing the buttons and doing the task with a few arrows.
-To practice pressing the buttons, I am going to instruct you to press a key and you will go ahead and press that key.
-We will do this a few times.
-Are you ready to start?
+*Before you get started, let’s practice pressing the buttons and doing the task for the direction of each arrow.
+Remember, you'll press based on the direction of the arrow which appears in the center. *

-Press your pointer finger for left.
+*Press your pointer finger for left.*

-Press your middle finger for right.
+*Press your middle finger for right.*

-Pointer finger for left.

-Middle finger for right.
+*Pointer finger for left.*

-Middle finger for right.
+*Middle finger for right.*

-Now press the key for left.
+*Now press the key for left.*

-Press the key for right.
+*Press the key for right.*

-Left.

-Right.

-Left.

-Right.

-Left.

-*[If the subject makes many errors, check finger positioning and repeat the practice as needed.]*
+*Left.*
+*Right.*
+*Left.*
+*Right.*

-Great job!
+*Great job!
 We are now ready to start the task.
 It will be just like the practice, but longer at about 7 minutes.
 I want to remind you that it is imperative to keep your head and body completely still throughout the entire task, from the very first image to the very last image.
-Do you understand?
+Do you understand?*

-Great.
-Are you ready to start?

-Great.
-Remember to keep as still as possible from head to toe for the next five minutes.
-Here comes the task.

-We are now ready to start the task.
-It will be just like the practice, but longer at about 6 minutes.
-Are you ready to start?

-Great.
-Remember to keep as still as possible from head to toe for the next seven minutes, and to respond as quickly and accurately as you can.
-Here comes the task.

-[Run the Flanker task, block 1.]

-How are you doing in there?

-Great.
-Please give us a moment to set up for the next run.
-[Check for movement and give feedback if necessary.]
+Run: func-epi_task-flanker_BOLD_NORDIC_run-0

 ## **SECTION 9: Running the Language Task**

-[Open psychopy builder, open listening_language_task_250214.psyexp]
+[Open psychopy builder, open language.py]

-Hi _______, how are you doing?
+*Hi _______, how are you doing?*

-We’re now going to have another task.
-This is the task where you listen to audio and press the button when it’s over, do you remember?
+*We’re now going to have another task.
+This is the task where you listen to audio and press the button when it’s over.
+Can you repeat to me at what points you press the button to respond?*

-Ok, great.
-So first it will start with a fixation cross. then the image will come on briefly, like this

-Then the audio will play, around 4 seconds.

-As soon as the audio is done, press your pointer finger.
-That will make the cross turn into a star.

-Then, the star will turn into a square on it’s own.
-As soon as you see that, press your pointer finger again.
+(Correct answer: after the audio finishes, after the square appears.)

-It will be about 7 minutes (func-epi_task-language_BOLD_NORDIC_run-01).
+*It will be about 7 minutes.*

+Run: func-epi_task-language_BOLD_NORDIC_run-01

 ## **SECTION 10: Running the movie task: The Elevator**

-Alright, that’s finished.
+*Alright, that’s finished.
 How do you feel?
 Next we’ve got a short film.
 There are no button presses here, just watch the movie.
 It’s about 3 minutes long.
-Please do your absolute best to keep as still as possible during the movie. at the beginning of the run.
+Please do your absolute best to keep as still as possible during the movie.*

-Sound good? (func-epi_task-theElevator_BOLD_NORDIC_run-01)
+Run: func-epi_task-theElevator_BOLD_NORDIC_run-01

 ## **SECTION 11: Running Diffusion**

-Great, we have another scan coming up for you.
-This one is a bit different as the scanner will vibrate a bit.
-This will not affect the image, but still try to stay as still as possible. about 8 minutes.
-To remind you of the instructions, you will first see a blank screen for several seconds.
-Please do your absolute best to keep as still as possible at the beginning of the run.
-Then, you will see a plus sign appear by itself in the middle of the screen.
-Please keep your eyes on the plus sign throughout the entire task

-Ok? (dwi-dwi_acq-CMRR-118-dir)

-How was that?
-Now we have a few short scans which won’t vibrate, for about 1 minute.

-(fmap-phasediff_acq-dir-AP, fmap-phasediff_acq-dir-PA)
+*Great, we have another scan coming up for you.
+On this one you may feel slight vibrations of the scanner.
+This is because it's a different type of scan.
+Please try to stay as still as possible.
+It's about 8 minutes.*

+Run: dwi-dwi_acq-CMRR-118-dir

 ## **SECTION 12: Movie task: Momentous**

+*How was that?
+Now we have a few short scans which won’t vibrate, for about 1 minute.*

+Run: fmap-phasediff_acq-dir-AP, fmap-phasediff_acq-dir-PA

-Now we have another short film, this one is around 7 minutes long.
-Again, we’ll be taking images of your brain so remember not to move.
-Sound good?
+*Now we have another short film, this one is around 7 minutes long.*

-(func-epi_task-momentous_BOLD_NORDIC_run-01)
+Run: func-epi_task-momentous_BOLD_NORDIC_run-01

 ## **SECTION 13: Final rest runs**

-Now we have the final 2 runs of the session, around 14 more minutes.
-Both are rest runs.
-How are you feeling?
+*Now we have the final 2 runs of the session, around 14 more minutes.
+Please keep your eyes open and look at the cross*

-Ok, starting the  run, 7 minutes: (func-epi_task-rest_BOLD_NORDIC_run-03)
+*Ok, starting the  run, 7 minutes*
+Run: func-epi_task-rest_BOLD_NORDIC_run-03

-Ok, here is the final 7 minutes.
-Sound good?  (func-epi_task-rest_BOLD_NORDIC_run-04,
+*Ok, here is the final 7 minutes.
+Sound good?*

-fmap-epi_dir-AP_BOLD_NORDIC_run-02)
+Run: func-epi_task-rest_BOLD_NORDIC_run-04,
+Run: fmap-epi_dir-AP_BOLD_NORDIC_run-02

-Alright, you’re finished!
+*Alright, you’re finished!
 Feel free to move now.
-I’m coming into the room now to help you out.
+I’m coming into the room now to help you out*.

 ## **SECTION 14: In control room after the scan session**